vkoukoutsas/learning/README.md

 # Learning
-Completion certificates from industry exams and Massively Online Open Courses (MOOCs).
+Certificates of completion from various Massively Online Open Courses (MOOCs) and industry exams.

 ## DevOps